dotnet/AspNetCore.Docs/aspnetcore/razor-components/components.md

 Dynamic components can be used to dynamically generate content. `Microsoft.AspNetCore.Components.RenderTree` provides methods for manipulating components and elements.

 > [!WARNING]
-> Dynamic components are an advanced scenario and not recommended for general development.
-Dynamically generated components can bypass safety checks on tag structure.
-Inadvertently creating a faulty tag that becomes rendered in the browser can result in a security vulnerability.
+> Dynamic components are an advanced scenario and aren't recommended for general use.
+Dynamically generated components can bypass tag structure safety checks.
+Inadvertently rendering a faulty tag in the browser can result in a security vulnerability.
 >
 > When creating components dynamically, **always** hardcode the sequence number.
-Do **not** generate the sequence number using any sort of calculation or counter.
+Do **not** generate the sequence number using a calculation or counter.

 Pet Details component (*PetDetails.razor* in Razor Components; *PetDetails.cshtml* in Blazor):